 As a Certified Clinical Adventure Therapist, I have specialized training to work with clients in the outdoors.
 For many years, I've grown to appreciate how adventure-based activities help people connect.
 For example, when families and/or couples I've worked with kayak together, we explore how they can work effectively together as they keep each other safe.
 When we learn to safely shoot arrows, we explore goal setting as a unit and respectful boundaries.
 When building campfires using flint and steel techniques, we explore how to problem solve, work through frustrations (and sometimes disappointment), and celebrate successes.
 Schedule a free phone consultation so we can discuss options together.

-If you're working well with an individual therapist already, we can explore whether adding family adventure therapy would help you meet relational goals.
+If you're working well with a therapist already, we can explore whether adding a Family Enrichment Workshop would help you meet relational goals.
 I'll gladly consult with your therapist about the possibility of enhancing your treatment goals by incorporating adventure activities into your healing process.
 Call me to discuss options or encourage your therapist to call me so that person and I can brainstorm some ideas together.
 I truly enjoy working collaboratively with great therapists in our community.